Gurnoor2004/Gurnoor2004/README.md

 - 👋 Hi, I’m @Gurnoor2004
 - 👀 I’m interested in coding and currently doing Bachelor in Computer Science And Engineering.
-- 🌱 I’m currently learning Python/JavaScript.
+- 🌱 I’m currently learning Python.
 - 📫 How to reach me: @noor.kive is my instagram username.

 <!---